gianlucb/WIF-ActiveScenarioWCF/readme.md

 2. because we are doing selfhost for WCF service we must manually bind the certificate for SSL (_these steps are not required if IIS is used to host the service_):
     * *netsh http add sslcert ipport=0.0.0.0:9999 certhash=thumbprint_of_ssl_server_certificate appid={XXXXX-XXXXX-XXXXXX-XXXXX-XXXX-XXXXXX}*
     * *netsh http add urlacl url=https://+:9999/ user=EVERYONE*
-3. Change code and set the right certificate thumbprints for _IssuerNameRegistry_ (certificate of the STS signing certificate) and for the ServiceCertificate (cert used for SSL)
+3. Change the code and set the right certificate thumbprint for _IssuerNameRegistry_ (certificate of the STS signing certificate) and for the ServiceCertificate (cert used for SSL)
 4. Host the website and the wcf service on the same machine (or change the WCF service endpoint address)